 A fire risk assessment helps you to identify fire hazards, identify those at risk and determine what you need to do to reduce or remove any risks.
 It covers things like emergency routes and exits, fire detection systems, emergency evacuation plans, firefighting equipment and training.

-If you do not have the time to carry out a fire risk assessment, we are here to help.
+If you do not have the time to carry out a fire risk assessment, a fire risk assessment provider can help.
 Hawkesworth can carry out an extensive fire risk assessment on your behalf, providing a written report with recommendations.

 Why choose Hawkesworth for your fire risk assessment requirements?